coder/coder/docs/contributing/frontend.md

 ## Pages

-Pages are the top-level components of the app.
-The page component lives under the `src/pages` folder and each page should have its own folder to better group the views, tests, utility functions and so on.
-The code is structured so that a page component is responsible for fetching all the data and passing it down to the view.
+Page components are the top-level components of the app and reside in the `src/pages` folder.
+Each page should have its own folder to group relevant views, tests, and utility functions.
+The page component fetches necessary data and passes to the view.
 We explain this decision a bit better in the next section.

-> ℹ️ Code that is only related to the page should live inside of the page folder
+> ℹ️ If code within a page becomes reusable across other parts of the app,
-> but if at some point it is used in other pages or components, you should
-> consider moving it to the `src` level in the `utils`, `hooks`, `components`,
+> consider moving it to `src/utils`, `hooks`, `components`, or `modules`.
-> or `modules` folder.

-### States
+### Handling States

-A page usually has at least three states: **loading**, **ready**/**success**, and **error**, so always remember to handle these scenarios while you are coding a page.
-Visual testing is expected for these three states using a `*.stories.ts` file.
+A page typically has three states: **loading**, **ready**/**success**, and **error**.
+Ensure you manage these states when developing pages.
+Use visual tests for these states with `*.stories.ts` files.

-## Fetching data
+## Data Fetching

 We use [TanStack Query v4](https://tanstack.com/query/v4/docs/react/quick-start) to fetch data from the API.
-The queries and mutation should be placed inside of the api/queries folder.
+Queries and mutation should be placed in the `api/queries` folder.

 ### Where to fetch data